mtau6190-dot/osTicket-Help-Desk-Ticketing-System-Deployment-Azure-/README.md

 </p>

 <h1>osTicket: Help Desk Ticketing System Deployment (Azure)</h1>
-In this project, I managed to set up and configure the osTicket help desk ticketing system inside my Azure lab environment.
-The goal was to demonstrate how IT teams manage support requests, streamline workflows, and enforce accountability using a centralized ticketing platform.<br />
+In this project, I set up and configured the osTicket help desk ticketing system within my Azure lab environment.
+The setup phase focused on building the technical foundation: creating a Windows 11 virtual machine, installing and enabling IIS with CGI support, configuring PHP and MySQL, and deploying the osTicket application files into the web root.
+I then prepared the configuration file, established database connectivity, and completed the browser-based installation.
+This phase ensured osTicket was fully operational and ready for further customization and use.<br />

 <h2>Environments and Technologies Used</h2>

-- Languages/Tools: PowerShell, CMD, IIS, MySQL, PHP
+- Languages/Tools: IIS, MySQL, PHP
-- Environments: Azure Virtual Machines, Windows Server 2022
+- Environments: Azure Virtual Machines
 - Technologies/Services: IIS (Internet Information Services), MySQL, PHP, osTicket application

 <h2>Operating Systems Used </h2>

-- Windows 11 Pro</b> (25H2)
+- Windows 11 Pro</b>

 <h2>High-Level Deployment Steps</h2>

 - Step 1: osTicket Setup
-- Item 2
-- Item 3
-- Item 4
-- Item 5
+- 1.1: Created a VM
+- 1.2: Preapared Installation Files
+- 1.3: Installed IIS and CGI
+- 1.4: Installed Dependencies
+- 1.5: Configure IIS & PHP
+- 1.6: Deployed osTicket Application
+- 1.7: Configured osTicket
+- 1.8: Database Setup
+- 1.9: Successfully Installed osTicket with their URLs for the Admins and End-Users

 <h2>Step 1: osTicket Setup</h2>
 <h3>1.1 - Created a VM</h3>